We Are They Who Ache with Amorous Love

 We Are They Who Ache with Amorous Love is an album by the rock group Half Japanese, released in 1990.

 Content

-There are six cover songs, including "Gloria," a song by the band Them famously covered and rewritten by Patti Smith.
+There are six cover songs, including "Gloria," a song by the band Them.
 Two songs were co-written with Daniel Johnston: "Titanic" and "Hand Without a Body."

 Critical reception

 Trouser Press wrote that "with a rotating stack of fellow noisemakers, Jad manages to deliver some quietly cogent (if unexceptional) performances ('The Titanic,' 'All of Me,' 'Three Rings,' 'Secret' and a few others), but a sizable chunk of the record is unlistenably indulgent nonsense, noisy improvs in the musical sandbox."
 Magnet counted the album as among the band's "most accessible, most listenable."